 Frequently Asked Questions

-What are best practices for M&A integration projects?
+What are successful M&A integration best practices?

 - Establish clear objectives, scope, and timeline.

 - Align individual performance incentives/bonus programs with integration goals.

 - Assign resources with strong project management skills to key areas.

 - Implement a disciplined program management process to monitor progress against the key milestones, raise and resolve issues, address risks quickly. and efficiently, and make cross-functional decisions rapidly.

 Why are fast integrations more likely to succeed?

 One hundred days is the outer limit of shareholder patience, employee enthusiasm, and customer tolerance.
 You need to make major progress in the first 3 months post-close.
 The longer an integration goes, the harder it is for people to remain upbeat about the prospects of a merging company.
 Failure is highly correlated with delays and prolonged transitions.

 Why is project management during M&A integrations so important?